jhrmnn/knitj/README.md

 -   [Jinja](http://jinja.pocoo.org) for HTML templates
 -   [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) for parsing HTML

-To use KnitJ, you also need some Jupyter kernel on your system.
+To use Knitj, you also need some Jupyter kernel on your system.
 If you don’t have one, you can get the IPython kernel with

 ```
 pip install ipykernel